SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Core (Package)

--   Core is a npm package `@brontosaurus/core`.
+-   Core is an npm package `@brontosaurus/core`.
--   Core package includes function for token encryption and formatting.
+-   Core package includes functions for token encryption and formatting.

 ## D

 ### DB (Package)

--   DB is a npm package `@brontosaurus/db`.
+-   DB is an npm package `@brontosaurus/db`.
 -   DB package includes Brontosaurus Mongodb database controller functions.

 ### DB (Abbreviation)

--   DB is the abbreviated word for database.
+-   DB is the abbreviated word for the database.

 ### Decorator